makeitrealcamp/top-v11/profiles/carlos-sucre.md

 -   I am constantly improving my skills to build quality software.
 -   I prefer novelty, imaginative ideas, and work that involves change and variety.
--   I like to explore new technologies and develop software solutions and quick hacks.
+-   I like to explore new technologies and develop software.

 ## Social Media